 First-class tickets

 You can travel from Glasgow to Edinburgh in even greater comfort with First Class Tickets.
+Average prices for this route are approximately £xxx.

 As this route is covered by multiple providers, it’s best to check whether this is applicable for your specific journey when booking and what is included with the ticket.
 Depending on provider, this ticket may include: